ufcg-lsd/blowout/README.md

 		blowout.addTask(task);
 	}

-Is possible to submit a list of tasks, see the example below:
+It's possible to submit a list of tasks, see the example below:

 	public void submitTaskList(List<Task> taskList) {